 In a quiet room, the human ear can hear background noise, which should amount to around 28 dB.
 A conversation at a normal volume ranges at 60 dB.
 All these values are dependent on the distance from the source of the noise.
 This is why we fix our gauge into place at a constant distance from our test models.
 This allows us to get clear results which can be compared with each other.
 The measurements are presented graphically and can be judged subjectively (deviations caused by different frequencies are possible):

 - Up to 35 dB: audible but not distracting.
 Ideal level of noise emission for a laptop running office programs.

-- Up to 45 dB: might disturb the user if s/he is in a quiet room.
+- Up to 45 dB: might disturb the user if they are in a quiet room.
 Still acceptable while playing games.

-The distribution of surface temperature (which can be felt by the user directly) is measured with a infrared thermometer (Raytek Raynger ST or similar) which never touches the test model.
+The distribution of surface temperature (which can be felt by the user directly) is measured with an infrared thermometer (Raytek Raynger ST or similar) which never touches the test model.
 The top and bottom of the notebook is split into nine quadrants, and the maximum measurable temperature in each quadrant is recorded.
 To verify the measurement, we use a calibrated Fluke T3000 FC on hotspots and recalculate the result if necessary.

 The measurements are taken after an idle period of 60 minutes and a stress period of 60 minutes (100% CPU and GPU usage - Prime95 and Furmark).

-In addition we also closely observe the GPU and CPU during the stress test with software (tools: HWInfo64, HWMonitor, GPUz,...) and note any significant variations in performance (drops due to throttling).
+In addition we also closely observe the GPU and CPU during the stress test with software (tools: HWInfo64, HWMonitor, GPUz, etc.) and note any significant variations in performance (drops due to throttling).